-Almost every movie fan has toyed with the idea of grabbing their moms video camera and making their own movies.
+Almost every movie fan has toyed with the idea of grabbing their mom’s video camera and making their own movies.
 In the summer of 1988, Eric and David Wilkinson did exactly that while paying tribute to their heroes, Freddy Krueger and Jason Voorhees.
-Lucky for us, all 14 minutes of their homemade project, The Violence Movie, was re-released on DVD with original VHS quality.
+Lucky for us, all 14 minutes of their homemade project, The Violence Movie, made their way to DVD with original VHS quality.

 I wasn’t kidding when I said “VHS quality.”

 Before you ask, yes… I actually own this DVD!
 I found this strange DVD sitting next to a Blu-Ray of Alfred Hitchcock’s Psycho.
 Even weirder, Psycho was a couple dollars cheaper than The Violence Movie.
 I thought to myself, “This is either the worst movie of all time or the greatest film ever made!”